Build Distro buckets

 • Configure a bucket rule and Runway will automatically pull build artifacts from matching workflow runs into the bucket

 • Upload builds manually to the bucket using the build upload flow on the bucket details page.
-You can upload .ipa files to buckets on apps of iOS platforms, and .apk files to buckets on apps of Android platforms
+You can upload .ipa files to buckets on apps of iOS platforms, and .apk or .aab files to buckets on apps of Android platforms

 Default buckets